-- 1. DPIRD will continue to engage with the industry to ensure its R&D and support activities continue to meet the development requirements of the industry. - 2.
-DPIRD will support fish stocking initiatives in collaboration with Recfishwest to deliver on the WA COVID Recovery Plan. - 3.
-DPIRD will work with ACWA and MGA to develop an appropriate response to emerging needs of the marron industry, commencing with direct engagement with leading producers.
+1. DPIRD will continue to engage with the industry to ensure its R&D and support activities continue to meet the development requirements of the industry.

 Regulatory Framework

 Regulatory reform

 Since 2016, DPIRD has actively been reviewing policies and processes to improve the regulatory environment.
 DPIRD continues to progress and refine recommendations from the Department of Finance 90-Day Regulatory Mapping and Reform Project for Aquaculture in WA, as well as identify and implement further initiatives.